aldehydecho/Research-Project-CMSC828P/README.md

 This will take roughly half a day on a modern CPU to run one f-LDA training script.
 For example, runing f-LDA on whole dataset from Alexandrov, et al. [2]:

     snakemake run_flda

-We also provide pre-trained models in [Google Drive](https://drive.google.com/drive/folders/1BqihHQwHQaiw_zZ3m0x_zhr5wzdPV_BR?usp=sharing).
-You can download them and put in the [`output/`](output/) folder, and then run "snakemake all" to get final results.